 Receipt of a The Company TEC Exchange Rate Application acknowledged by TO(s)

-Within 2 Business Days of receipt of The Company TEC Exchange Rate Application, the Affected Parties shall acknowledge receipt of The Company TEC Exchange Rate Application to The Company Lead Person by email.
+Within 2 Business Days of receipt of The Company TEC Exchange Rate Application, the Affected Parties shall acknowledge receipt of The Company TEC Exchange Rate Application to The Company Lead Person via the Designated Information Exchange System.

 The Company Lead Person and Affected Parties’ Lead Person(s) shall agree the date to meet to discuss the Application Programme and The Company shall enter this date on the Scheme Briefing Notes.
 This meeting (step 3.4.13.1) may be cancelled if it transpires that it is not required.